DeltaVZ/DevPortfolio/README.md

 ## About Me

 I am **Software Engineer** with a **Master's Degree in Space and Astronautical Engineering** and with a **5 years experience in Software Engineering in the Space Sector**.
-I am passionate about Space and have extensive experience in Java and Python and some experience in Dart and Typescript.
-This portfolio includes projects that highlight my skills and accomplishments in Java, Python and Typescript.
+I am passionate about Space and have extensive experience in Java, Python, Dart and Typescript.
+This portfolio includes projects that highlight my skills and accomplishments in software engineering.

 ## Open Source Projects